 SENA have also just launched a new line of headsets call ‘TuffTalk’.
 The TuffTalk system by Sena is a set of ear muffs design by Sena that has the whole system integrated into the ear muff itself, meaning no installation time and easily clip the system to any helmet and remove it when not required.
 It is as simple as switching out a pair of earmuffs in your hard hat.
 This system/design is slightly more exposed for the tree climber, having the stiff microphone boom sticking out, and having the control buttons on the ear muffs that can be accidentally pressed while climbing through the canopy of a tree.
 I am a huge fan of my Husqvarna ear defenders before they snap down onto my ears making a great seal.
 The Sena uses the same system as the Peltor ear muff with two thin rods of metal coming from the mounting and personally they don’t clamp down on my ears as much as the Husqvarna ones do, but if you use Peltor/3M/Stihl muffs the Sena is the same system as these.

-Tufftalk, by Sena Bluetooth is an all in one earmuff that protects the ears from loud noises, allows for safe and seamless communication, or simply lets workers listen to music while on the job.
-With Sena’s industry proven technology Tufftalk is sure to improve workplace communication in the arborist field along with many other fields such as construction, the film industry, and aviation to name a few.
+Tufftalk, by Sena Bluetooth, is an all in one earmuff that protects the ears from loud noises, allows for safe and seamless communication, or simply lets workers listen to music while on the job.
+With Sena's industry proven technology, Tufftalk is sure to improve workplace communication in the arborist field along with many other fields such as construction, the film industry, and aviation.
 For more information on Tufftalk and how it can be used for arborist applications click here.
 Thank you all for reading along, we will see you in our next post!